spartalab/book-ahead/README.md

-# book-ahead
+# Book-Ahead &amp; Supply Management for Ridesourcing Platforms

-Book-Ahead &amp; Supply Management for Ridesourcing Platforms
+This repository contains code and data for the following paper: